• Sign in

 If it's not written down, it didn't happen.
 It’s in your organization’s best interest to keep detailed records of who has access to what, any changes you make during reviews, and why you're granting or revoking access.
 In the event of a security incident or an audit, you’ll be able to demonstrate that your organization is following best practices for access management.

 Documentation also helps keep things consistent from one review to the next and lets you easily spot how access has changed over time.
-"Why does Jake from Accounting have access to the marketing database?"
-Your documentation should have the answer.
+Create standardized templates for recording review decisions, including the rationale behind each change and who approved it.

-Manually tracking access across your entire organization is both time-consuming and liable to errors.
+Manually tracking access across your entire organization is both time-consuming and susceptible to human errors.
 There are parts of the process where you can leverage automation to save time and improve the accuracy and consistency of your reviews.
 Automation tools can:

 • Generate regular user access reports.